 Did you know that protein is the nutrient that rebuilds the cells in your body?
-Radiation’s sole purpose is to destroy cells (specifically the bad ones) but it will inevitably destroy some of the good ones too.
-It’s unavoidable at this point, but since this is the case, you’ll want to ingest foods high in protein throughout treatment so that your body has a little extra help along the way.
+Radiation’s sole purpose is to destroy cells, specifically the bad ones, but it will inevitably destroy some of the good ones too as it makes its way to the tumor location.
+Since this is the case, you’ll want to ingest foods high in protein throughout treatment so that your body has a little extra help with rebuilding healthy cells along the way.

-For head and neck patients (like me) eating is going to be much harder than usual, and it will be a mental struggle as well as a physical struggle.
-Things might not taste right, your mouth might burn, and the taste in your mouth in general can be unappetizing.
-But while it will be harder to eat and drink, it’s so very important to push through and make yourself continue to swallow.
-Try to remember that the pain is temporary, but losing the ability to swallow is not (in most cases) and once it’s gone, it’s very hard to get back.
+For head and neck patients (like me) you might find that eating is much harder than usual, and it will be a mental struggle as well as a physical struggle.
+Things won’t taste right, your mouth will burn, and the taste in your mouth in general can be unappetizing.
+You won’t want to eat, but it’s so important to push through and make yourself continue to swallow.
+Remember, the pain is often temporary, but losing the ability to swallow is less temporary (in most cases).

 Get plenty of rest

-Someone (thankfully) told me this early on, because I typically insist on going and going until I simply run out of steam.
 With radiation, you run out of steam FAST, so if I could do it again I would sit my rear on the couch and take a zillion naps the week before I started treatment.
-This was the first side effect I noticed and one of the last to subside .
+This was the first side effect I noticed and it was one of the last to subside too.